 Many patients who visit our Norfolk, VA dentist office fall within a spectrum of periodontal disease, ranging from an inflammation of the gums (gingivitis) to a chronic disease of the gums and bone (periodontitis).
 At Coastal Cosmetic Dentistry, we promote healthy gums as the foundation for overall health and wellness.
 The gums are important not only for the health of the smile, but the aesthetics as well.
 Dr. Cappy Sinclair, a dentist in Virginia Beach VA, places significant emphasis on your periodontal health and offer a variety of treatments to address all stages of gum disease.
-Dr. Sinclair offers dentistry for children starting at age 4 to help prevent gum disease.
+Dr. Sinclair starts regularly treating children starting at age 4 to help prevent gum disease.

 About Gum Disease